ejlove0314-dotcom/WBP5-eho/README.md

 manuscript.
 In particular, the Candidate_1 structure was corrected after the initial SwissADME submission (see Table S6, Section A footnote); all values in the manuscript derive from `swissadme_final_20260820.csv`.
+Molecular weights in this table were recomputed with RDKit 2026.03.5 and may differ from the SwissADME values reported in the manuscript by 0.01 Da owing to differing atomic mass tables.